61040-fa22/final-project-MKMK/README.md

 - `user/collection.ts`
   - add typings to a `updateOne()` parameter to make TypeScript happy

 Once you're done, test once more that you can run the project locally.
-Now you're ready to start developing your frontend interface for Fritter!
+Now you're ready to start developing your frontend interface for BeLender!

 ## Running locally